 In the center of the frame, the Canon RF 70-200mm F2.8 L IS USM Lens turns in very sharp results with a wide open f/2.8 aperture.
 This sharpness description holds throughout the entire focal length range including at 200mm where some 70-200mm lens models fall short.
 Improving image sharpness is almost universally obtainable by stopping a lens down one or two stops from wide open, but this lens is so sharp in the center at the wider apertures that the difference made by stopping down to f/4 is barely recognizable.
 Little difference is seen even in f/2.8 vs. f/.5.6 comparisons.

 Image quality typically degrades as the image circle's radius is traversed, meaning that corners are seldom rendered as crisply as the center of the frame.
 That statement has low applicability for this lens.
 This lens's corner image quality is quite impressive at f/2.8 and, aside from some improved contrast due to peripheral shading clearing, shows little sharpness benefit from stopping down to f/4 or narrower.
 Again, this is excellent performance.

 In addition to our standard lab tests, I like to share some real-world examples.
-The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).